 4. Time and Distance Meter

-Time and distance meters allow you to gauge the intensity of the work out - how long and how far your dog has been running/walking.
-I recommend developing a fitness or work out plan and the ability to monitor the time and distance is important.
+Time and distance meters on a dog treadmill allow you to gauge the intensity of the work out - how long and how far your dog has been running/walking.
+I recommend developing a fitness or work out plan.
+The ability to monitor time and distance is important.

 A feature that didn't make the top four but is worth mentioning is low impact shock absorbers.
-They provide a healthier workout for your dog and are worth paying the extra $$.
+They provide a healthier workout for your dog and are worth paying the extra money for.

-If you would like more information about the types of training offered by Neuman K-9 Academy click here ---> Dog Training Services
+Learn more about the types of dog training programs offered by Neuman K-9 Academy.